jethrocarr/amberstats/README.md

 To get started with AmberStats, you'll need to setup the AmberStats collection server and UI, then start adding it to applications.

-Refer to https://projects.jethrocarr.com/p/oss-amberstats/doc/ for details on how to setup AmberdStats
+Once done, you need to write agents for your applications.